 The benefits of using small data:

 - Small data is everywhere.
-Social media alone offers an array of small data about buyer decisions and the customer lifecycle.
+Social media alone offers an array of small data about buyer decisions and customer lifecycle.
 In fact, anyone with a computer or smartphone creates small data every time they log into Facebook and click an ad or search for a product they saw on an influencer’s Instagram account.

 - Small data immediately translates to business intelligence.
 The bridge between small data and “how can we use this to reach more customers” is short.
 By nature, small data is easier for humans to comprehend.
 It is actionable.
 This means you can – generally speaking – use small data to benefit your business almost immediately.